 Yes.
 In order to ensure all participants and their organizations benefit from the program and are positioned for success, all participants are required to commit to the full six months.
 We recognize that there are naturally times during which participation may be limited by other priorities for your organization.
 The cohort is designed to accommodate for times when participants may be more or less available.

 We encourage Annenberg Alchemy Tech “graduates” to share experiences, feedback and lessons learned with participants in future cohorts.
 We will also create opportunities for Annenberg Alchemy Tech graduates to have access to events, workshops, trainings and other opportunities to continue learning into the future.

 Participating in Annenberg Alchemy Tech provides technology capacity building with the inclusion of the 10-week technology management course, as well as access to technology experts and service providers in L.A. and beyond.
 Annenberg Alchemy Tech connects participants with a rich network of peers, faculty members and potential collaborators.
 Completing Annenberg Alchemy Tech qualifies participants for discounted registration rates for future NTEN conferences.

 Annenberg Alchemy Tech is designed so that participants can bring a technology challenge, project idea or need from their organization to the cohort and benefit from six months of support, feedback and training towards a solution.

-No. Annenberg Alchemy Tech is not associated with the Annenberg Foundation’s grantmaking in any way other than the possible award of a small capacity-building grant for Annenberg Alchemy Tech graduates (up to $10,000).
-However, the goal is that your participation in Annenberg Alchemy Tech training will improve the ability of your organization to compete for resources from many funding sources.
+No. Annenberg Alchemy Tech is not associated with the Annenberg Foundation’s grantmaking in any way.
+The goal is that your participation in Annenberg Alchemy Tech training will improve the ability of your organization to compete for resources from many funding sources.